sebps/golibs/redirect/README.md

+# Redirect
-# Basic lib to implicitely redirect an incoming connexion to a target endpoint
+Basic lib to implicitely redirect an incoming connexion to a target endpoint

 ## Protocol supported
 - http